aeternity/aesophia/docs/sophia_features.md

 - arithmetic bitshift left (`x << n`)
 - arithmetic bitshift right (`x >> n`)

+Note: Arithmetic bitshift treats the number as a signed integer (in 2s complement), and "retains" the topmost bit.
+I.e. shifting in zeros if the topmost bit was 0, and ones if it was one.

 ## Bit fields

-Sophia integers do not support bit arithmetic.
-Instead there is a separate type `bits`.
-See the standard library [documentation](sophia_stdlib.md#bits).
+Originally Sophia integers did not support bit arithmetic.
+Instead we used a separate type `bits` (see the standard library [documentation](sophia_stdlib.md#bits)) - it is still provided as an alternative to bit arithmetic.

 A bit field can be of arbitrary size (but it is still represented by the corresponding integer, so setting very high bits can be expensive).